casperjs/casperjs/README.md

 ##Support

+**Help request**.
+If you're stuck using CasperJS and don't understand how to achieve something, please [ask on the mailing-list](https://groups.google.com/forum/#!forum/casperjs) first.
+If discussion turns out you have detected a real issue that needs a change within CasperJS, file an issue.
+Please don't ask for all the kind people to write your scripts for you.

+**Filing issues**.
+It takes a lot of time to review, validate and de-duplicate filed issues.
+This time could be spent better on actually improving on CasperJS.
+Filing an issue might be a helpful contribution, but we expect you to read our [CONTRIBUTING.md](https://github.com/n1k0/casperjs/blob/master/CONTRIBUTING.md) guidelines first.

-Need help with getting CasperJS up and running?
+**Professional Support** Need help with getting CasperJS up and running?
 Got a time-consuming problem you want to get solved quickly?

 Get <a href="http://codersclan.net/?repo_id=32">CasperJS support on CodersClan.</a>

 <a href="http://codersclan.net/?repo_id=32"><img src="http://www.codersclan.net/gs_button/?repo_id=32" width="200"></a>

 ## Contributing

 ### Contributing code